Anorexia and Bulimia

 thinking about, and how you eat.

-- Try to be honest about what you are or are not eating, both
+- Try to be open about what you are or are not eating, both

 with yourself and with other people.
 Secrecy is one of the most